dennisnordberg/julia-school/content/julia/arrays.md

  "Neptune"
  ```

- Bye Pluto!
+ Bye Pluto.

-### How to use the "popfirst!" function to remove the first item from a Julia array
+## How to remove the first item from a Julia array

  Let's say the Sun has grown in size and swallowed Mercury.
-Yikes, likely to be quite hot here on Earth!
-Anyway, let's delete Mercury (the first element in our array) from `planets`:
+Now we need to delete Mercury (the first element in our array) from our `planets` array.
+We can do this using a function called `popfirst()`:

 ` popfirst!(planets)`

- Apart from it getting rather hot here on Earth, here's how our `planets` array looks now:
+We get the following result:

  ```
  7-element Array{String,1}: